Dutch government regrets Unilever's British HQ decision

-AMSTERDAM (Reuters) - The Dutch government on Thursday said it regretted Unilever’s (ULVR.L) choice to base the company solely in Britain and not in the Netherlands.
+AMSTERDAM, June 11 (Reuters) - The Dutch government on Thursday said it regretted Unilever’s choice to base the company solely in Britain and not in the Netherlands.

 “We regret this proposal as we would rather have seen a simplification with a Dutch company at the head,” Economy Minister Eric Wiebes said in a letter to parliament.